-Unless a license or permission is obtained, electronic media in the classroomPerforma nces and Displays The display and performance of copyrighted material, including motion pictures and other audiovisual, dramatic works, must be used in musical performances, or other audio and visual works, may only occur as part of instructional activities and in accordance with the following:
+Unless a license or permission is obtained, electronic media in the classroomPerforma nces and Displays The display and performance of copyrighted material, including motion pictures and other audiovisual, dramatic works, must be used in the course of musical performances, or other audio and visual works, may only occur as part of instructional activities and in accordance with the following:

-- As a regular part of teaching and directly related to the course of curriculum; - During face-to-face teaching activities as defined by law; - When viewed in a classroom or designated place of instruction; and - With a lawfully made copy or through authorized access.
+- As a regular part of teaching and directly related to the curriculum; - During face-to-face teaching activities as defined by law.
+All electronic media not licensed by the campus; - When viewed in a classroom or the District must have designated place of instruction; - With a lawfully made copy or through authorized access; and - With prior approval of from the campus principal before use.